The Magnet (film): Plot

 On a train returning to school, Johnny sees the little boy's nanny and overhears her telling her friend about her budgerigar, which she says has died of a broken heart.
 Johnny mistakenly thinks she is talking about the little boy himself, and becomes convinced that he has caused the death of the boy.
 Various other things he overhears confirms his theory.
 His mum realises something is wrong and tries to make him feel useful.
 She sends him to the local Maypole Dairy on an errand.
 He is again startled by a policeman and hides in the back of a Jacob's cream crackers van, which takes him to the Liverpool slums, where he comes into conflict with the local boys.
 He wins them over by convincing them he is a fugitive from the police.
 They hide him in a building on the disused pier.
-They leave him a tin of soup and some dry macaroni.
+He opens a tin of soup and eats some dry macaroni bought on the errand.

 He saves the life of one boy who had fallen through a disused pier.
 The injured boy ends up in an iron lung made by the man to whom Johnny gave the magnet.
 When Johnny visits the boy, he sees the magnet mounted on the iron lung and is reunited with the inventor, who is delighted to have found Johnny again.
 Johnny is awarded the Civic Gold Medal.
 When he later re-encounters the original boy on the beach he swaps the medal for his old "invisible watch" and clears his conscience.